-Many States extend voting rights to the children of their former residents who were born abroad and have never resided in the US.
-For the latest information concerning each State's position on the subject, please refer to the FVAP website.
+Most states extend voting rights to the children of their former residents who were born abroad and have never resided in the US.
+For the latest information concerning each state's position on the subject, please refer to the FVAP website.

 New Voter ID Requirements

 In recent years new legislation has passed requiring more stringent voter ID requirement by some states. read more here.

 Some states will require photo identification to be mailed along with absentee ballots.To ensure that no surprises spoil the process of registering and ballot casting, overseas voters should consult the website of the Secretary of State for the state in which they plan to vote.
 Questions not answered on the website can normally be addressed to voting officials in the borough or parish in which they plan to register.
 A state by state overview can be found here.